tims-computer-academy/mongodb/phase3.md

 ## Step 3: Explore Your Collections

-Click on the database `personal_archive`.

-You’ll see two types of collections:
+After you have clicked on your database `personal_archive`, you'll see two types of collections:

 ### A. GridFS Collections (for files)